 Following nine quarters of strong growth, the Chinese smartphone market declined 4.3 percent sequentially in the fourth quarter of 2013, according to the latest stats from market research firm IDC.

-Australia's mobile advertising market is forecast by Frost & Sullivan to increase at a 39 percent compound annual growth rate, reaching $682 million in 2018.
+The in-building wireless equipment and deployment market is forecast by ABI to increase at a 14 percent compound annual growth rate, reaching over $8 billion in 2019, up from an expected $4.4 billion this year.

 Security and functionality gaps exist in beacon deployments at retailers and other early adopters, warns Mobiquity Labs.

 The hottest mobile IT news for Feb.
 13, including smartphone sales vs. feature phone sales, Facebook's crackdown on mobile ad partners, the utilization of airline mobile commerce, the importance of wiping company data on perconal phones and spectrum-sharing with mobile operators.